IF (film): Production

-In October 2019, Paramount Pictures outbid Lionsgate and Sony, among other studios, to win the rights to Imaginary Friends, a project developed by John Krasinski and Ryan Reynolds, with Krasinski set to write and direct it.
+In October 2019, Paramount Pictures outbid Lionsgate and Sony, among other studios, to purchase the rights to Imaginary Friends, a project developed by John Krasinski and Ryan Reynolds, with Krasinski set to write and direct it.
 In May 2021, Krasinski's Sunday Night Productions and Reynolds's Maximum Effort signed first-look deals with Paramount.
 In October 2021, Phoebe Waller-Bridge and Fiona Shaw joined the cast.
 In January 2022, Steve Carell, Alan Kim, Cailey Fleming, and Louis Gossett Jr. joined the cast, with the film retitled IF.
 The film reunites Krasinski and Carell, who both starred in The Office (2005–2013) as Jim Halpert and Michael Scott, respectively.
 In August 2022, Bobby Moynihan was added to the cast.
 Principal photography began on August 31, 2022, with Janusz Kamiński as cinematographer, and wrapped by early May 2023.
 Framestore provided the visual effects and animation.
 Animation director Arslan Elver and VFX supervisor Chris Lawrence worked alongside Krasinski on set and during pre- and post-production.

 The film's end credits include Brad Pitt as Keith, an invisible IF with no lines, understood to be just offscreen when other characters trip over him.
 Pitt's credit is a reference to his cameo as Vanisher in Deadpool 2 (2018), co-starring Reynolds.
 The film is dedicated to Gossett Jr., who died before its release.